-This effectively moves funds out of Part 3 and into Part 2 of their estate.
-On death, the funds will pass directly to their children because of joint ownership.
-They still have access to the funds if by some chance they need them in the future.
+This effectively moves 50% of the annual investment income out of Part 3 and into Part 2 of their estate.
+On death, investment funds have the potential to pass directly to their children because of joint ownership and survivorship rights.
+Since this can be a complex estate planning strategy it is best to consult with a qualified financial advisor before implementation of joint investment accounts with children.
+Ralph and Mary still have access to the funds if by some chance they need them in the future.

 Ralph and Mary feel that they can use this planning method to teach their children a valuable lesson, too.
-By setting up what is, in effect, a cash cow that generates a regular monthly 'milk' payment, their children would be more likely to keep the funds invested.
+By setting up what is, in effect, a cash cow that generates a regular monthly "milk" payment, their children would be more likely to keep the funds invested.
 If they slaughter the cow, they will lose the milk forever.

-They like the idea of using this plan with their grandchildren,too.
+They like the idea of using this plan with their grandchildren, too.
 Depending on which news report you may have heard, it is estimated that as much as a trillion dollars of personal wealth (that's a one followed by twelve zeros) is expected to change hands in Canada over the next twenty-five or thirty years.
 Some advance planning can make sure that as much of this wealth as possible stays in our heirs hands.